 He co-authored an online learning programme for Learndirect in 2008 designed to help people discover the pluses of being 50+.

 One of his latest projects involved developing a new online learning programme to help people design a retirement that they love.
-It was launched with Aviva in November 2016.

 He is currently an investor and mentor at Five-a-Dale, a new company dedicated to eliminating childhood obesity.